Magic Roundabout (Hemel Hempstead): Description

-The Magic Roundabout as photographed in 1973.
+The Plough Roundabout as photographed in 1973.

 Magic Roundabout, looking south with mini roundabouts 1 (nearest), 2 and 3 in view.
 The grassy bank at the centre of the picture is part of the central hub roundabout.
 Taken from part of the 'Riverside' development.

 Constructed in 1973, the roundabout was voted the UK's second-worst roundabout in a 2005 poll held by an insurance company (the winner being its Swindon counterpart).

 In 2011, the roundabout was voted the best in Britain by motorists in a competition organised by a car leasing service.

 The roundabout is unusual in that traffic flows both clockwise (the standard flow direction of British roundabouts) and anticlockwise.
 Drivers approaching the roundabout from any junction can choose to turn left or right, and they are free to make U-turns using any of the mini roundabouts at the junction.
 Effectively, the junction should be treated as six individual roundabouts - right of way must be given on the approach of each new mini roundabout.

 The official name relates to a former public house, called The Plough Inn, which was between the junction of what is now Selden Hill and St Albans Road.

 Line drawing of the roundabout in its first configuration.
 The road labelled '2' is the dual-carriageway St Albans Road and provides the main access to Hemel from the M1 motorway.